BlankZhu/BlankHTTP/readme.md

 ### Wildcard Mapping

-Yep, BlankHTTP allows wildcard mapping.
+Yep, Boat allows wildcard mapping.
 For example, there is a API path designed as:

 ```reStructuredText
 /hello/[DEPARTMENT]/[USER]